StephenWelch/Robot-Control/README.md

 # What can it do?
 Robot-Control is capable of intaking our team's (1885) drivebase logs as CSV and calculating the path it traveled throughout a match.
 It's also capable of simulating the path-following behavior using a time-varying non-linear trajectory-following controller (a.k.a Ramsete) or a polar-coordinate based pose-stabilization controller.
+Trajectories are generated using Pathfinder.
+Output is written to CSV and displayed using GNUPlot.